 Activate airplane mode when needed to turn off wireless transmissions.
-You can activate or deactivate airplane mode from the settings under Connectivity or in the Control panel.
+You can activate or deactivate airplane mode from the settings under Connectivity.

-WOTE: To pair anything with your device, you need to first turn off airplane mode if you have it on.
+NOTE: To pair anything with your device, you need to first turn off airplane mode if you have it on.